-The foundation is named for and based upon the experience of a young man named Ben, whose struggles with bipolar disorder were suspended and his life greatly enriched and extended by his 18-month adventure on a mustang ranch in Wyoming during his late teen years.
-The positive impact that experience had on Ben is the foundation for and inspiration behind this program.
+The foundation is named in honor of, and based upon the experience of, a young man named Ben, whose struggles with bipolar disorder were suspended and his life greatly enriched by his 18-month adventure on a mustang ranch in Wyoming during his late teen years.
+The positive impact that experience had on Ben is the foundation for, and inspiration behind, this program.

 Ben’s True Story, As Told by His Father

 When Ben was about 14, he began to display symptoms of serious emotional problems.
 Not long afterward, he was diagnosed with bipolar disorder.
 By the time he entered the large area high school as a freshman, he was in a complete crisis.
 He couldn’t get out of bed, couldn’t handle school work, was at war with his parents and siblings and was becoming violent, angry and resentful.

 By this point we knew, as most attentive parents of young people with mental health problems soon discover, that juvenile mental health problems are often poorly understood and served by the medical, community health and educational communities.
 The medical services, counseling, medications and special education services available to young people with these challenges can be a poor match for these cases.